FAQ's

 Tikka masala contains ginger, tomato sauce, onion and salt mixed with dry herbs.
 A sauce-like preparation is made from tomato, ginger, onion and herbs like cumin seeds, cinnamon, and turmeric.
 The heated sauce is mixed with cream, paprika and sugar to get tikka masala.

-Garam masala contains a set of spices that are considered hot (as per the definition of Ayurveda).
-The word “garam” means hot, but that does not mean the herbs are spicy.
-The term was used in the context of Ayurveda, where it says that herbs like cloves and black pepper increase heat in the body’s digestive system, which aids in digestion.
+Garam masala contains a set of spices considered hot, as defined by Ayurveda.
+The word “garam” means hot, but"that "does not mean the herbs are spicy.
+The term was used in the context of Ayurveda, where it is said that herbs like cloves and black pepper increase heat in the body’s digestive system, aiding digestion.

-Chilli pepper powder is added as per taste after adding garam masala to a recipe, as it may not be present in the basic composition of garam masala powder.
+Chilli pepper powder is added to taste after adding garam masala to a recipe, as it may not be a part of the basic composition of garam masala powder.

-The ambrosial chicken tikka masala is undoubtedly the most delicious of all, containing succulent chunks of charred-brown chicken marinated into a blend of yoghurt and spices, simmering into steamy, luscious tomato base sauce.
-It is served as a creamy, slightly spicy, tangy, smoky, soupy, zesty dish with rice or bread.
+The ambrosial chicken tikka masala is undoubtedly the most delicious of all, containing succulent chunks of charred, brown chicken marinated in a blend of yoghurt and spices, simmering in a steamy, luscious tomato-based sauce.
+It serves as a creamy, slightly spicy, tangy, smoky, and zesty dish, perfect with rice or bread.

 The soft, chewy pieces cooked in a fuming tandoor oven are one of the favourite, beloved main courses, often devoured with versatile naan and salads as the perfect accompaniment.